 Spray adhesive can help.
 However, you won’t need it if your brush is dry enough.

 3. Tape off areas you desire to remain clean.

-If theres an area that’s in close proximity to the stencilled letters, better safe than story.
-Tape it off.
+If there’s an area that is in close proximity to the stencilled letters, best to protect it.

-4. Fill the letters in by lightly tapping with a stencil brush.
+4. Stencil in the letters by lightly tapping with a stencil brush.

-Stencil brushes are flat for a reason.
-They are geared to load your surface with paint from straight up above.
+Stencil brushes are flat, as they are geared to load your surface with paint from straight up above.
 This is to alleviate bristles getting underneath your stencil.

 5. Stencil all your letters at once.